-The surf clam fishery as recently resumed in some discrete areas about seven (7) miles offshore (east) of the lease area.
+The surfclam fishery using hydraulic dredges has recently resumed in some discrete areas about seven (7) miles offshore (east) of the lease area.
 There were as many as four (4) vessels working the area in the Summer/Fall of 2021 with product being offloaded in Cape Charles, VA and Ocean City, MD.
-The status of this fishery continues to be monitored and Dominion Energy, and their FLOs, will maintain communications with surf clam industry representatives to better understand the future of the fishery in the region and the potential impacts of CVOW development activities.
+The status of this fishery continues to be monitored and Dominion Energy, and their FLOs, will maintain communications with surfclam industry representatives to better understand the future of the fishery in the region and the potential impacts of Central Virginia Offshore Wind (CVOW) development activities.

-The Lease Area is also transited by commercial fishing vessels.
+The Lease Area is also transited by other commercial fishing vessels.
 Automatic Identification System (AIS) data, although not used by all vessels, provides some indication of transit activity within the Lease Area.
 Most commercial vessels approaching the entrance to Chesapeake Bay from the North/South will use vessel fairways that avoid the lease area.
 Vessels from the Hampton Roads area and/or other Chesapeake Bay area ports (e.g., Cape Charles, VA), fishing offshore of the Lease Area towards the outer continental shelf or Norfolk Canyon area may transit East/West through the northern portion of the Lease Area.
 Vessels traveling North/South to and from North Carolina ports, that bypass the Chesapeake Bay, may also transit through the Lease Area.
 Overall, commercial fishing vessel transit traffic through the Lease Area is minimal.